edumueller/node-projects/README.md

 We are going to use Heroku as our cloud server, we can intall the heroku-cli from npm and just login into it..
-Then we can add a remote called heroku with the provided link after we run the heroku create, if needed.
+Then we can add a remote called heroku with the provided link after we run the heroku create, if needed

 ```
 Give an example
 ```

-### And coding style tests
+### Naming Conventions

-Explain what these tests test and why
+On components that return an object, we are going to capitalize the first letter, on components that return a function we will use camelCase

 ```
 Give an example